-In this article, I want to introduce to you another full time RVer named Camille Attell.
-As a result of her willingness to leave behind a stable career, Camille is now helping others achieve the dream of being able to live, work, and travel whenever and wherever they want–even when they don’t think they have any alternative income earning options available to them.
+I want to introduce you to a blogger, full time RV owner, and personal friend of mine named Camille Attell.
+In 2016, Camille and her husband Bryce took the plunge to leave behind a stable career in search of a life of freedom, and now she's helping others achieve the dream of being able to live, work, and travel whenever and wherever they want–even when they don't think they have any alternative income earning options available to them.

 Camille Attell helps people achieve the dream of being able to live, work, and travel whenever and wherever they want, even when they don't think they have any alternative income earning options available to them.

-Camille and her husband Bryce run the website MoreThanAWheelin.com.
+Together Camille and Bryce run the website MoreThanAWheelin.com.
 They describe themselves as “former workaholics, who traded in Corporate America for North America, to explore new places, people, and possibilities.”

 I've chatted online with Camille about blogging a few times, but last week I had the chance to talk to her on the phone and get to know her a little better.
 I got to hear about her mission to help people find remote work and travel full time, and I am really excited to tell you about the resources she offers, because I they will be immensely helpful–life changing even–to a lot of people.
 I also asked her to share some advice about finding remote work which I'll pass along as well.